Breakfast in London, dinner in Barcelona

 For example, Berlin-Prague trains are run jointly by German & Czech national railways, and can be booked at either German Railways int.bahn.de or Czech Railways www.cd.cz with print-your-own tickets.

-Now it gets interesting, as this is one of the routes where each partner operator manages advance-purchase price levels independently.
-So the price at bahn.de might be €39 (with cheaper €19 & €29 tickets sold out), whilst €19 tickets remain available for the same train at cd.cz.
-It pays to check both!
+Now it gets interesting, as this is one of the routes where each partner operator manages advance-purchase price buckets independently.
+So the price at bahn.de might be €39 (with €19 & €29 tickets sold out), whilst €19 tickets remain available for the same train at cd.cz.
+So check both!

-But a word of warning: Check ticket delivery carefully if buying from the operator at the destination end.
-For example, Austrian Railways oebb.at issues print-your-own tickets for Vienna-Venice trains so can be used for either direction.
-Trenitalia.com can also book these Vienna-Venice trains, but you must collect a hard-copy ticket from a Trenitalia ticket machine or ticket office in Italy - not much help if you're starting in Vienna!
+But a word of warning: Check the ticket delivery method if buying from the operator at the destination end.
+For example, Austrian Railways oebb.at issues e-tickets for Vienna-Venice trains so can be used for either direction.
+Trenitalia.com can also book these Vienna-Venice trains, but you must collect a hard-copy ticket from a Trenitalia ticket machine in Italy - no good if you're starting in Vienna!

-There are exceptions to this rule, of course.
-The Paris-Milan Frecciarossas enter France on an open-access commercial basis, so can only be booked at Trenitalia.com, not SNCF-connect.com.
-Whilst the competing Paris-Milan TGVs enter Italy on an open-access commercial basis and can only be booked at SNCF-connect.com, not Trenitalia.com.
+There are exceptions of course, where competition has replaced co-operation: Trenitalia's Paris-Milan Frecciarossas enter France on an open-access basis with no SNCF involvement, so can only be booked at Trenitalia.com, not SNCF-connect.com.
+Whilst SNCF's competing Paris-Milan TGVs enter Italy on an open-access basis and can only be booked at SNCF-connect.com, not Trenitalia.com.
+It's a similar story between France and Spain with Renfe's AVEs and SNCF's TGVs.

 -